Lall-091/sql-docs/azure-sql/managed-instance/recovery-using-backups.md

 ### Restoring a database from deleted SQL managed instance

-If you have accidentally dropped a SQL managed instance, please engage Microsoft’s customer support team immediately to restore it.
-Make sure to reach out within 5 days of the deletion.
-Take into account the following considerations:
+If you need to restore an unintentionally deleted SQL managed instance, contact Microsoft support team within 5 days of the delete operation.
+Consider the following:
-- You need to provide a SQL managed instance on which user databases will be restored and provide this information to the customer support team with details.
+- You need a an existing instance with a matching service tier, and equal or higher SLO as the deleted instance.
+Be ready to provide support with target instance details.
-- The new instance should have the same service tier and the same or higher SLO as the deleted instance.
+- Encrypted databases protected by a customer-managed key (CMK) can only be restored to instances that have access to the same key.
 - If the deleted instance had encrypted databases protected with a customer-managed key (CMK), the key must be available to the new instance.
 - Only user-created databases can be restored.
-System databases cannot be restored.
+System databases can't be restored.
-- Restore is possible only to the latest point-in-time just before the instance deletion.
-A tail log backup is taken every time before a database is deleted (or in this case before the managed instance deletion).
+- Restore is possible only to the last point-in-time backup taken just before the instance was deleted, leveraging the final tail-log backup taken before the delete operation.

 ## Geo-restore